 Has The Donald really grown his empire?
 That depends on whether one considers multiple corporate bankruptcies a growth industry.
 How wealthy is Trump, anyway?
 He says $10 billion but financial analysts say it is more like $4 billion.
 Impressive numbers either way – I don’t even have a 401k!
 Still, the difference between $10 billion and $4 billion is $6 billion – a huge discrepancy.
 And we trust this guy to oversee the IRS and our national budget?!

 As for Trump’s gift for gab, this is eye-opening in itself.
 Yes, Trump is not afraid to talk about immigration.
-To trump, all immigrants are bad immigrants.
+Given his vitriol, it would seem that to Trump, all immigrants are bad immigrants.
 Does that include his Slovenian-born wife, or is he really just talking about brown-skinned immigrants?
 Yes, it is true that groups like ISIS are a scourge, to say the least.
 But should all of Syria’s refugees be left to die in the cold because some of them don’t agree with our politics – politics that, let’s be honest, played a factor in Syria’s civil war to begin with?
 Should all Mexican immigrants – the vast majority of whom pay taxes, obey the law, and pump money into our economy – be sent back to Mexico because a small handful of youths join gangs?
 If your answer to these last two questions is anything other than ‘no,’ please line up to be bitch-slapped by our Founding Fathers.

 Final thoughts on The Donald: I do wonder sometimes if Trump really is as xenophobic as he claims.
 Methinks at least some of his racism is a ratings game.
 Still, Trump’s popularity isn’t so much a reflection of our country’s close-mindedness as it is an indictment of it.”